 Don't you think this play will draw well?

-ONE OF THE NOVA SCOTIA MEMBERS for San Francisco and San Francisco for New York each day, the through trip requiring seven days, how many trains do you meet in going from 'Frisco to 'York?
+ONE OF THE NOVA SCOTIA MEMBERS

+Bore-Suppose a train leaves New York for San Francisco and San Francisco for New York each day, the through trip requiring seven days, how many trains do you meet in going from 'Frisco to 'York?

-VICTIM--I'm not a passenger on one of those trains, and don't meet any.
+VICTIM-I'm not a passenger on one of those trains, and don't meet any.